Ultrastrong time-dependent light-matter interactions are gauge-relative: Controllable electromagnetic interactions

 \subsection{Non-equivalent Lagrangians}

 We now consider a gauge transformation $A_\mu \to A_\mu -\partial_\mu\chi$, which in terms of scalar and vector potentials reads

 This transforms the Lagrangian $L$ in Eq. (\ref{lag2}) as

 The right-hand-side is equivalent to $L$ if and only if ${\dot \mu}=0$.
-Thus, introducing the single additional assumption that the interaction is controllable, has resulted in non-equivalence between different gauges.

 Since the total electric charge is the conserved Noether-charge resulting from gauge-symmetry, the non-equivalence can be understood as a consequence of the fact that if $\partial_\mu j^\mu=0$ then $\partial_\nu \mu(t)j^\nu= 0$ if and only if ${\dot \mu}=0$.
-One is naturally lead to seek a different modified current $\tilde j$, which includes the external control $\mu(t)$, but also satisfies $\partial_\nu {\tilde j}^\nu=0$.
-We perform this analysis in supplementary note \ref{modc}.
-The construction of ${\tilde j}$ requires inverting the divergence operator, which introduces an additional, equally significant, gauge arbitrariness into the formalism.
+One is naturally led to seek a different modified current $\tilde j$, which includes the external control $\mu(t)$, but also satisfies $\partial_\nu {\tilde j}^\nu=0$.
+We perform this analysis in Appendix A. The construction of ${\tilde j}$ requires inverting the divergence operator, which introduces an additional, equally significant, gauge arbitrariness into the formalism.
 Neither $\mu(t)j$ nor ${\tilde j}$ results in a Lagrangian that provides invariant dynamics under a complete gauge transformation.
+Thus, introducing the single additional assumption that the interaction is controllable, has resulted in non-equivalence between different gauges.